UBC-MDS/violent_crimes_usa/doc/milestone3.md

 Changes Made:

-Added an error statement to the map, plot, and table, so if the user deselects all crime types, it informs them that they must select a crime in order to view the map and plot.
+Added an error statement to each of the map, plot, and table section, so if the users unselect all crime types, the app should inform the users that they must select a crime in order to view the map and plot.

 **CHANGE 4:**